-“First of all, let’s be clear that nutritional and herbal supplements in general have very little research” supporting them, according to George M. Kapalka, PhD, MS, a professor in the Department of Professional Counseling at Monmouth University in New Jersey and author of the book Nutritional and Herbal Therapies for Children and Adolescents: A Handbook for Mental Health Clinicians.
+“First of all, let’s be clear that nutritional and herbal supplements in general have very little research” supporting them, according to George M. Kapalka, PhD, clinical psychologist in Brick, N.J. and author of the book Nutritional and Herbal Therapies for Children and Adolescents: A Handbook for Mental Health Clinicians.

 Kapalka also doesn’t know of any that have been tested in pregnant women, and very few studies have been done in this area with children or older adults, so there is a lack of information about how these groups may be affected.

-“It would be important to discuss the use of these compounds with a healthcare provider,” says Kaushal B. Nanavati, MD, a professor at the State University of New York (SUNY) Upstate Medical University, and director of integrative medicine at SUNY’s Upstate Cancer Center.
+“It would be important to discuss the use of these compounds with a healthcare provider,” says Kaushal B. Nanavati, MD, an assistant professor of family medicine and medical director of integrative therapy at SUNY Upstate Medical University in Syracuse, NY.
 Because of varying dosage needs for different people, as well as the risk of side effects, these treatments should not be used without professional guidance, like from a certified herbalist or a physician with special training in herbal medicine.

 “It is also a mistake to mix supplements with any medications, as supplements may affect liver metabolism of various medications, including common ones like birth control pills, over-the-counter pain medications and cold remedies, making those more or less effective,” Dr. Kapalka adds.

-Below are 7 herbs that may help lessen anxiety if used under the care of a professional.
+Below are seven herbs that may help lessen anxiety if used under the care of a professional.

 While a number of studies have found this herb to be an effective anxiety buster, a pooled analysis of several trials of kava for generalized anxiety disorder concluded that kava had no effect, and in fact placebos seemed to work better for generalized anxiety disorder.
 Kava can also be quite dangerous, which highlights the need for expert guidance with such supplements.
-“Over 60 cases of liver toxicity have been reported, some requiring liver transplants,” says Dr. Kapalka, which prompted the FDA to issue a consumer advisory.
+“Up to 100 cases of liver toxicity have been reported, some requiring liver transplants,” says Dr. Kapalka, which prompted the Food and Drug Administration (FDA) to issue a consumer advisory.
 “Because of this, some countries restrict the sale of this supplement.”
-In addition, it can also cause yellowing of the skin with prolonged use, and stomach discomfort and headaches may occur.
+In addition, it can also cause heart problems and yellowing of the skin with prolonged use, and stomach discomfort and headaches may occur.

-Also known as Winter Cherry and Indian Ginseng.
-This is a mainstay of Ayurveda, an ancient system of medicine that originated in India and has gained popularity around the world.
+Also known as winter cherry and Indian ginseng.
+This is a mainstay of Ayurvedic medicine, an ancient system that originated in India and has gained popularity around the world.
 A scientific review by Dr. Nanavati and colleagues showed ashwagandha to be effective in treating anxiety.
 In one study, for example, researchers used the perceived stress scale (PSS), a commonly used questionnaire on the level of stress people feel in their lives, to assess changes in stress levels before and after treatment with ashwagandha capsules or placebo capsules.
 Those taking ashwagandha experienced a PSS score reduction of 44%, while scores decreased by only 5.5% in participants who took a placebo.
 In other research, after eight weeks of treatment, individuals treated with ashwagandha had a 56.5% decrease in anxiety scores, compared to a 30.5% decline in those treated with psychotherapy.
 Dr. Nanavati says the herb affects pathways in the brain that influence mood.

-Healthline.com says that it can cause early delivery so pregnant women should avoid it, but there isn’t a link to a study or authority to verify.
-Also, because the herb is not regulated by the FDA, there have been issues with some ashwagandha products.
-For example, a study funded by the National Center for Complementary and Integrative Health found that 21 of 193 products had lead, mercury, and/or arsenic levels that were able what’s safe for humans.
+Also, because this and other herbs are not regulated by the FDA, there have been quality issues with many ayurvedic products.
+For example, a study funded by the National Center for Complementary and Integrative Health (NCCIH) found that 21% of 193 products tested contained lead, mercury, and/or arsenic levels that were higher than what’s considered safe for humans.
 Among the products containing metals, 95% were sold by U.S. websites.

-This “is a nutrient we get from our diet, but supplementation with capsules or powder has been found to improve anxiety in some studies,” explains Dr. Kapalka.
-The best food sources of inositol are beans, fruits (especially fresh versus frozen or canned), nuts and grains.
 Side effects may include gastrointestinal distress and gassiness, though these are generally only temporary.
 Inositol should not be used by women who are pregnant or may become pregnant in the near future.
-“It is also possible that – like antidepressants – it may increase suicidal thoughts in those with some suicidal tendencies.”
+“It is also possible that – like antidepressants – it may increase suicidal thoughts in those with some suicidal tendencies,” says Kapalka.